Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 This hose can be used for other applications, such as gardening, farming, and light commercial uses.
 We like that it includes nickel-plated brass female and male couplings and that it comes in different lengths.
 It is somewhat bulkier than comparable models, though.

 We do have to mention one common user complaint.
 Many report that the hose gives their water a plastic taste that seems to last for an extended period.
+Read my full Pirit heated hose review for all the details.

 - Works in extremely low temperatures